TomCordemans/LABS/docs/wireshark/README.md

 Our goal is to capture network traffic while splitting it into multiple files, each limited to 1MB or 10 seconds in duration, with the capture automatically stopping after five files.

+**3.7 Using capture filters**
+If you plan to use Wireshark in a high-speed network environment, it may result in incomplete data due to its limited processing speed.
+To manage this, capture filters can be applied to reduce the number of packets.
+However, be aware that using capture filters may inadvertently exclude relevant network traffic.

 ## Using display filters